Camp Moremi: Our full report

 - Equipment

-- Camp Moremi has a two-bedroom family unit, suitable for a family of four.
+- Camp Moremi has a two-bedroom family chalet, suitable for a family of four.

 - Generally recommended for children

-- There are large, open gardens that could make children feel deceptively safe, yet while there is a fence around the camp large enough to keep elephants out, it would be possible for a predator to get in.
-We also feel that Camp Moremi tends to focus on groups of adults rather than families, so we would not recommend it for those with younger children.
+- There are large, open gardens that could make children feel deceptively safe, yet while there is an electric fence around the camp to keep elephants out, most other wildlife including hippo, buffalo and predators can get in.
+Furthermore, there are raised walkways and an unguarded, unfenced pool, so we would not recommend Camp Moremi for those with younger children.

 - Notes